prageshb/telemanager-np/README.md

 ## License

-This is a private close source project with proper functionality of a SaaS.
+This is a private closed source project with proper functionality of a SaaS.

 ## Support